 Oklahoma City, OK

 Let’s Do Greek had been operating in Edmond for a number of years before it moved to its present location in far northwest Oklahoma City.
 Along with the move has been a greater emphasis on its popular food truck, with the restaurant restricting its hours so that the owners can devote the time necessary to their mobile location.
-The times I went to the restaurant it was only open in the evening Monday through Friday.
-The restaurant’s web site indicates that it opens for lunch during the winter, but still keeps the Monday to Friday schedule.
+The official hours on the restaurant’s web site are Monday through Friday 11 am to 8 pm.
+Google reports that it closes at 7:30 pm, so there might be some difference between summer and winter hours.

 The type of food served is also interesting.
 The husband is originally from Venezuela and the wife is from Iran.
 They have added items from both of these cuisines to make it more interesting, but the core of the menu is still Greek and Mediterranean cuisine.
-The specialty of the restaurant seems to be gyros, and on line comments seem to indicate that this is the most popular item.
+The most popular item at the restaurant seems to be gyros, and this always seems to be a daily special when I go to the restaurant.

 At the Edmond restaurant the Suvlakia chicken also came on a sandwich or in a salad (now only the salad option is available).
 The “Let’s Do Bigger Plates” option is still available, and is the one shown in the photo (the plate comes with a Greek salad and a choice of rice).
 The Bigger Plates, although more expensive than the sandwiches, tend to be less expensive than similar items at other restaurants.

 For me it is hard to compare the Gyros Bowl with the Suvlakia chicken, but I thought the gyros was good as well.
 The gyros bowl is often served as a daily special, and when this is the case it becomes particularly attractive as a meal choice.
 I thought the meat was quite good, and the grilled pita was a nice touch.